TamilBTS/MicroServices/README.md

 **Microservices:**

+**Notes**
+  -- To connect to hookdeck CLI -> Go to /tmp folder and enter **hookdeck version** to confirm and then hookdeck login to login to the console (ps: I've moved the hookdeck folder to /opt/usr/local)

 **Commit Changes:**

 1. **_Before Cloud Config Server_** -> separate Configuration files for every microservices.
 All configurations are placed inside an application.yml files